 What should I do if I have to miss an in-person class because of COVID-19 illness or exposure?

 You may be able to attend remotely to avoid absences if you have COVID-19 or have been exposed to COVID-19 but are still able to participate remotely.
 First, check the attendance policies in the syllabi for each of your courses.
-Some of your professors will work with you directly to help you keep up, while others may direct you to the Associate Dean of Students.
+Some of your professors will work with you directly to help you keep up, while others may direct you to the acting dean of students.

-If your professor directs you to the Associate Dean of Students, or if you find that you have to miss more classes than are permitted under the attendance policy for a particular course, you should email the Associate Dean of Students at email@example.com with an explanation of your situation.
+If your professor directs you to the acting dean of students, or if you find that you have to miss more classes than are permitted under the attendance policy for a particular course, you should email the acting dean of students at email@example.com with an explanation of your situation.

 What has the University done to develop health and safety plans?